 This is also true for B2B companies as well.
 Using UTM parameters, you can set up tracking so that a specific action will be recorded in AdWords and a CRM like Salesforce.
 As those deals progress and eventually close, you'll be able to determine the return on your campaigns.
 It's important to note, however, that B2B companies often record their ROAS using a larger time window depending on their average deal cycle.
 This gives a more accurate account of ROAS.

 Now, you might be thinking, what's the big deal with ROAS?
-I use click tracking today and it gives me a good enough view into what ads are performing and what are not.
+I use click tracking today and it gives me a good enough view into which advertising efforts are performing and what are not.

-Now that you have a sense of what ROAS is and why it's important to track it, let's talk about a few ways that you can optimize it.
+Now that you have a sense of what ROAS is and why it's important to track it, let's talk about a few optimization strategies you can employ to reach a good ROAS and improve profitability.

 You need to simply get more revenue from ads without spending more on them.
 Sounds simple, right?
 Well, not exactly simple but let's dive into some tactics to help drive that number.